Krist Novoselic: Post-Nirvana (1995–present)

 After Cobain's death, Novoselic continued to dabble in musical endeavors.
-He co-formed the band Sweet 75 with Venezuelan musician Yva Las Vegass in 1995, releasing a single self-titled album in 1997.
+He co-founded the band Sweet 75 with Venezuelan musician Yva Las Vegass in 1995, releasing a single self-titled album in 1997.
 In 1996, Novoselic joined singer Johnny Cash, guitarist Kim Thayil of Soundgarden and drummer Sean Kinney of Alice in Chains to record a cover of Willie Nelson's "Time of the Preacher", for the tribute album Twisted Willie, released in January 1996.
 In 1998, Novoselic directed his first movie, L7: The Beauty Process, a pseudo-documentary that utilizes concert footage taped in 1997 in three American cities.
 In 1999, he joined Jello Biafra and Soundgarden guitarist Kim Thayil in the No WTO Combo.

 In 2002, Novoselic performed uncredited background vocals on Foo Fighters' song "Walking a Line", written as a tribute to Cobain, during the One by One album sessions.
 The track is included on the One by One bonus DVD, as well as being a bonus track to the album.
 He then joined former Meat Puppets front man Curt Kirkwood and former Sublime drummer Bud Gaugh to form Eyes Adrift.
-In Australia, there was another group called "Eyes Adrift", and rather than pay to license that name, the trio called the band and album "Bud, Curt & Krist" in this nation.
+In Australia, there was another group called Eyes Adrift, and rather than pay to license that name, the trio called the band and album "Bud, Curt & Krist" in this nation.
 Eyes Adrift released a self-titled album with twelve songs, with the Japanese version including two extras.
-Eyes Adrift was the first official release in Krist's career where he sang lead vocals, singing lead on "Inquiring Minds", "Dottie Dawn & Julie Jewel" and "Pasted".
-They also released a single named Alaska.
+Eyes Adrift was the first official release in Novoselic's career where he sang lead vocals, singing lead on "Inquiring Minds", "Dottie Dawn & Julie Jewel" and "Pasted".
+They also released a single titled "Alaska".
 He also took a highly active role in the songwriting process, co-writing several songs with Kirkwood.
 They toured mostly around the United States.
 The group disbanded in 2003.